Campus Health, Safety, & Security

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is a federal law that requires colleges and universities to disclose certain timely and annual information about crime and security policies.
 All public and private institutions of post-secondary education participating in federal student aid programs are subject to this act.
 As a participating institution, Lake Tahoe Community College is responsible for gathering and disclosing information relevant to safety and security on our campus.

-The Annual Security Report for LTCC is available for viewing within the Title IX page, and includes information concerning campus security and student safety, policies concerning alcohol, drugs, weapons, crime prevention, reporting crimes, sexual assault, prevention and awareness programs, and other safety and security matters.
+The Annual Security Report for LTCC is available for viewing on the Title IX page, and includes information concerning campus security and student safety, policies concerning alcohol, drugs, weapons, crime prevention, reporting crimes, sexual assault, prevention and awareness programs, and other safety and security matters.
 The report also includes statistics for reported crimes that occurred on campus or on public property within or immediately adjacent to and accessible from the campus.
 In complying with the statistical reporting requirements of the Clery Act, the college obtains the required statistics for campus crimes through actual reporting of crimes in person, through confidential reporting, and through contact with local law enforcement agencies.

 Student Support and Mental Health Services